-Development proposals should maintain and reinforce the ecological network of the Parish and enhance biodiversity through:
+Development proposals should maintain and reinforce the ecological network of the Parish and enhance biodiversity where relevant through:

-- a) Protecting and, where possible enhancing the ecological status of the River Lugg SSSI and its catchment including considering the cumulative effects of development upon its conservation status, habitats and water quality. - b) Maintaining and, where possible enhancing, the conservation status of Rockhall Quarry SSSI. - c) Reinforcing the ecological network of the Parish by respecting biodiversity features, including those identified in the Aymestrey Environmental Survey and any identified in assessments appropriate to the development proposed. - d) Supporting locally important nature conservation sites and green infrastructure across the Parish, protecting sites, habitats and species, whether designated or not. - e) Protecting any habitat or species listed in the UK Biodiversity Action Plan. - f) Utilising the lowest quality land for development first.
-If there is no brownfield land available, Grades 3b, 4 and 5 agricultural land only should be considered for development.
-Proposals to develop Best and Most Versatile agricultural land (Grades 1, 2 and 3a) must demonstrate that they serve the public interest and could not be accommodated on land of lesser quality. - g) Pressing for moves towards designation as an Area of Outstanding Natural Beauty
+- a) Protecting and, where possible enhancing the ecological status of the River Lugg SSSI and its catchment including considering the cumulative effects of development upon its conservation status, habitats and water quality. - b) Maintaining and, where possible enhancing, the conservation status of Rockhall Quarry SSSI. - c) Reinforcing the ecological network of the Parish by respecting biodiversity features, including those identified in the Aymestrey Environmental Survey and any identified in assessments appropriate to the development proposed. - d) Supporting locally important nature conservation sites and green infrastructure across the Parish, protecting and enhancing sites, habitats and species, whether designated or not. - e) Protecting any habitat or species listed in the UK Biodiversity Action Plan. - f) Utilising the lowest quality land for development first.
+If there is no brownfield land available, Grades 3b, 4 and 5 agricultural lands only should be considered for development.
+Proposals to develop best and Most Versatile agricultural land (Grades 1, 2 and 3a) must demonstrate that they serve the public interest and could not be accommodated on land of lesser quality. - g) Protecting and where possible, enhancing the landscape, habitats and species in order to support the parish's ambition for designation within an Area of Outstanding Natural Beauty.